djunicode/learning-android-assignment/README.md

 # Music Finder
 3rd Assignment for DJUnicode Android Team 2019-20

-This will be referred to as the base repo or the base fork Forking it to your account will make a head
+This will be referred to as the base repo or the base fork

+Forking it to your account will make a head fork

 ### Steps to follow:
 1. Fork this repo to your account (make a head fork)